Nanophotonics • Intelligence • Computing

 Welcome to the Shastri Lab

-We have access to major shared infrastructure at Queen's, including the Centre for Nanophotonics (through the CFI-Innovation Fund program), Nanofabrication Kingston, which provides researchers with access to leading-edge equipment, methodologies, and expertise for designing and prototyping microsystems and nanotechnologies, and the Centre for Advanced Computing.
+We have access to major shared infrastructure at Queen's, including the Centre for Nanophotonics (through the CFI-Innovation Fund program), Nanofabrication Kingston, and the Centre for Advanced Computing.

-We are always looking for exceptional student researchers (graduate and undergraduate), postdocs, and visiting scholars to join our dynamic team.
-Please see openings for more information.
+If you like to imagine, discover, and inspire, join our dynamic team.
+We always seek exceptional student researchers (graduate and undergraduate), postdocs, and visiting scholars.
+Please see the openings for more information.

 Prof. Shastri talks to Optica about his research in silicon photonics for neuromorphic computing and artificial intelligence, and shares his excitement about working with his students at Queen's.